Get insider access

 Corsair K70 RGB PRO

 The Corsair K70 RGB PRO and the Corsair K70 MAX are full-size gaming keyboards in the same product lineup.
 The K70 RGB PRO is an earlier model available with Cherry MX switches or Cosair's optical OPX switches.
-It also has better latency performance.
-On the other hand, the K70 MAX is a newer model that uses Corsair's MGX switches that allow you to customize the pre-travel and reset points of individual switches.
+On the other hand, the K70 MAX is a newer model that uses Corsair's MGX switches.
+It allows you to customize individual switches' pre-travel and reset points.
 It also has a more comfortable wrist rest.

 SteelSeries Apex Pro